What is the NHS Innovation Accelerator?

 What support do NHS Innovation Accelerator Fellows receive?

-The NHS Innovation Accelerator (NIA) supports Fellows for up to three years and focuses on the needs of each Fellow and the barriers to uptake their innovation faces within the NHS.
+The ethos of the NIA is to provide a range of support in response to the needs of each Fellow and the barriers to uptake their innovation faces within the NHS.
 This includes a bespoke learning programme, mentorship and networking opportunities to equip Fellows with critical knowledge, relationships and skills to scale innovation in the NHS.

 Each NIA Fellow is provided with: